Let’s get you trained up today in the art of “How to Diagnose Fuel Injector Problems.”

 Your car uses an internal combustion process to squeeze out power from these two main ingredients – oxygen and fuel.
 Oxygen comes in through an air intake system and usually fluctuates.

-This behavior obliges the fuel injection system to constantly adjust the amount of gasoline it delivers for your ride.
+This behavior obliges the fuel injection system to continually adjust the amount of gasoline it delivers for your ride.

 Constant adjusting helps keep the performance and consumption at normal levels and deliver the best efficiency possible.

 Injector Problems?
-How Do I Know I’m Having Them?
+How Do I Know I Have Them?

-The most common symptoms that daily drivers encounter is the feeling that the vehicle is performing sluggishly with a lack of power, while also registering a drop in MPG (miles per gallon).
+The most common symptom that daily drivers encounter is the feeling that the vehicle is performing sluggishly with a lack of power while also registering a drop in MPG (miles per gallon).

 Common Fuel Injector Problems and Symptoms

 Fuel injector issues can be of two types: a type that can be corrected and a type that requires replacement.